 Space conditions

-Three conditions help you scope a workflow to a specific room, floor, or building — without typing space IDs by hand.
+Space conditions help you scope a workflow to a specific room, floor, or building — without typing space IDs by hand.
 For workflow authors filtering booking or occupancy events down to part of the office.

 When to use which